Great Budget Meal Hunt officially launched to allow public to crowdsource cheap meals

 Meanwhile, some privately owned coffee shops have made headlines in recent years after they changed hands for more than $40 million.

-Asked if the Government plans to mandate that privately owned coffee shops offer budget meals, Ms Sim noted that several privately owned coffee shops with budget meals are listed on CrowdTaskSG, and that the issue was being studied.
+Asked if the Government plans to mandate that privately owned coffee shops offer budget meals, Ms Sim noted that several privately owned coffee shops with budget meals are listed on CrowdTaskSG, and that the issue is being studied.

 The privately owned coffee shops may eventually have to offer budget meals in order to continue using nearby outdoor seating areas.

-“HDB is also studying the conditions with regard to the renewal of use of the outdoor refreshment areas... to see how this can encourage more privately owned coffee shops to provide budget meals,” she added.
+“HDB is also studying the conditions with regard to the renewal of use of the outdoor refreshment areas... to see how this can encourage more privately owned coffee shops to provide budget meals,” Ms Sim added.